 Facebook is also more attractive to scammers than other ad media.
 Deceptive advertisers already get more value from highly targetable ad media than honest advertisers do, because targeting gives the deceptive advertiser an additional benefit.
 Besides helping to reach possible buyers, a deceptive advertiser can also use targeting to avoid enforcers of laws and norms.

 Understaffing and targeting are only parts of the story, though.
-Some of the deliberate design decisions that went into Facebook ads are making things easier for deceptive advertisers at the expense of users and legit advertisers.
+It's not so much that Facebook is uninterested in dealing with scams, it's as if their ad system in general is the result of a cooperative software development project with the scammers. do Facebook and their scam advertisers constitute an "enterprise" for purposes of RICO?
+I don't know, might be worth asking your lawyer if you got scammed or impersonated, though Some of the deliberate design decisions that went into Facebook ads are making things easier for deceptive advertisers at the expense of users and legit advertisers.

 Custom Audiences don't support list seeding.
 Until Facebook, every direct marketing medium has supported "seed" records, which look like ordinary records but get delivered back to the list owner or someone they know, so that they can monitor usage of the list.
 (I used them for a biotech company's postal and email lists, even though we never sold or shared the list.
 Just to be on the safe side.)
 Using seed records is a basic direct marketing best practice and deters people who might see your list from misusing it.